SERVIR-Amazonia/barbados-training/ceo/06_Map-validation-with-CEO.md

 <img align="center" src="../images/ceo/CEO_collect.png" hspace="15" vspace="10" width="700">

 It should take you to the first plot.
 Here, you can view the original map classiciations in `Plot Information`, as well as all the imagery that was selected for this project in `Imagery Options`.
+Additionally, if your project is not set up to auto-launch the GeoDash, you can click the GeoDash button to launch it yourself for any given plot.

 <img align="center" src="../images/ceo/CEO_collect2.png" hspace="15" vspace="10" width="700">